Basic Sciences

 d.
 Jet ventilation should never be commenced until the airway is open

 e.
-There is an inverse relationship between trapped gas volumes and cardiac index
+There is an inverse relationship between trapped gas volumes and cardiac index - The following statements are true or false:

 a.
 PAWP AND MAWP increase linearly as the expiratory time is shortened.